Better Auth Integration Guide

 Overview

-Better Auth is a comprehensive authentication framework for TypeScript that provides type-safe authentication with support for multiple providers, 2FA, SSO, organizations, and more.
-This skill covers complete integration patterns for NestJS backend with Drizzle ORM and PostgreSQL, plus Next.js App Router frontend integration.
+Better Auth is a type-safe authentication framework for TypeScript supporting multiple providers, 2FA, SSO, organizations, and passkeys.
+This skill covers integration patterns for NestJS backend with Drizzle ORM + PostgreSQL and Next.js App Router frontend.

 When to Use